freeCodeCamp/guide/src/pages/articles/certificates/iterate-odd-numbers-with-a-for-loop/index.md

 ---
-title: Iterate Odd Numbers with A for Loop
+title: Iterate Odd Numbers with a for Loop
 ---
 For loops don't have to iterate one at a time.
 By changing our `final-expression`, we can count by even numbers.